ianschuster/Senior-Design/README.md

 ## Ian Schuster

 I spent about 40 hours in total on the project.
-A big amount of this time was spent on research and implementation of ways to track the balloons, as well as learning PySimpleGui to build the UI for the program.
+The largest individual time chunk I spent was researching image libraries for the project which lead to me finding OpenCV.
+Once I had found OpenCV a good amount of time was spent researching what it can do through Youtube videos, followed by messing around with it myself, scouring the OpenCV docs, and finally implementing and optimizing a solution that worked for us.
+Once this was complete I spent about 10 hours researching UI options, learning PySimpleGui, and building and implementing it into our program.

 ## James Garrett